mbayle/Snowcrash/level09/Ressources/writeup.md

 ### Level09

 In this level we have again an executable and a file.
-To start I run this one with and without arguments:
+To start, I run this one with and without arguments:
 ```
 level09@SnowCrash:~$ ./level09
 You need to provied only one arg.